davidmace/blog/_posts/2016-07-12-practical-bots.markdown

 ## B. Data

-Throughout this section, we use a sample real-world dataset from an education provider to test our classifcation algorithm.
+Throughout this section, we use a sample real-world dataset from an education provider to test our classification algorithm.

 For this sample use case, humans manually responded to all user questions until we had 2000 samples.
 Then we manually grouped the user inputs into classes.
 Below is a fake but representative example for each class: